jrudolph/pekko-http-scala-js-websocket-chat/README.md

-# Akka HTTP / Scala.js / Websocket Chat App
+# Pekko HTTP / Scala.js / Websocket Chat App

-A simple chat app that uses akka-http backend and a scala.js frontend to implement a simple websocket based chat application.
+A simple chat app that uses a pekko-http backend and a scala.js frontend to implement a simple websocket based chat application.

 To run: